 Make a payment at anytime in LOCUS by e-check or credit card; LOCUS takes Mastercard, Amex, Discover, DinersClub. *No Visa.
 Links to the payment section can be found directly from Campus Finances and the Student e-Bill History page, as well as from the e-Bill itself.
 To view more payment options, click here.

-Our program staff members design an Activity Calendar which contains optional afternoon, evening and weekend programming for the duration of your student's stay.
+Our program staff members designs an activity calendar which contains optional afternoon, evening and weekend programming for the duration of your student's stay.
 Each of these events are supervised by at least one staff member.
 Incorporated in this calendar may be the following:

 - Service learning opportunities

 - Cubs and/or Sox baseball games